 Business Visa Attorneys in San Francisco

-U.S. Law Firm Seeking Employment-Based Visas for Residency
+U.S. Law Firm Seeking Employment-Based Visas For Residency

-Because employers in the United States cannot always find the skilled workers they need among jobseekers, U.S. immigration law allows people with certain skills and talents to become lawful permanent residents.
+Because employers in the United States cannot always find the skilled workers they need among job seekers, U.S. immigration law allows people with certain skills and talents to become lawful permanent residents.
 However, bringing the people that U.S. businesses need to have here, without delay, requires careful strategy and planning.

-At Van Der Hout, Brigagliano & Nightingale, the difference we make for our business visa clients can be seen in the exacting attention to detail we show in our work and in the results we provide to our clients.
+At Van Der Hout, Brigagliano & Nightingale, LLP, the difference we make for our business visa clients can be seen in the exacting attention to detail we show in our work and in the results we provide to our clients.
 Our business visa lawyers in San Francisco provide comprehensive business visa and employment sponsored immigration services to clients in California, the United States, and the world in the following permanent business visa categories, ranked in order of priority of need by U.S. employers and the economy:

 - First preference (EB-1): This category includes immigrants of "extraordinary ability" in their field of endeavor, outstanding professors and researchers, and certain multinational executives and managers.

 - Second preference (EB-2): These are business visas reserved for members of the professions holding advanced degrees or persons of exceptional ability.

 - Third preference (EB-3): This preference is reserved for skilled workers and professionals (applicants whose employment requirements demand at least a bachelor's degree or two years of work experience or training).